excellalabs/nils_2_skills/README.md

   3. Create a project directory and clone this repository
   4. From terminal enter the command "vagrant up" to create the vagrant box and run the install script
   5. After the vagrant box is created, enter 'vagrant ssh' to access the vagrant box from the terminal
-  6. Enter 'cd /vagrant' to navigate to the vagrant folder (shared directory with your host machine that contains all the project/source files)
+  6. Enter 'cd /vagrant/nils_2_skills'
+  7. Run 'bundle install'
+  8. Run 'bundle exec rake db:migrate'

+To start WEBrick and run the Rails app, use the alias 'runserver' from the command line.

 Once the vagrant machine has been configured and WEBrick has been started, to view the application in your browser, use localhost:8888 followed by the page route once rails is running.
 For example: http://localhost:8888/home.
 The port number can be changed in the Vagrantfile.